ipnsoftwares/ipncore/readme.md

 Select language: EN | [DE](./README_eu_DE.md)

 The Interplanetray Network is an open-source, decentralized P2P network that aims to enable a simple connection between 2 or more devices.
 It doesn't matter whether the device is in Tor, in i2p or in the "normal" Internet.
-Anyone can create a secp256k1 or an ed25519 key and use the public key as an address within the IPN to establish a P2P connection.
+Anyone can create an ed25519 key and use the public key as an address within the IPN to establish a P2P connection.
 If a direct connection at the IP level is possible, the IPN core software automatically connects to the opposite peer.

 ## 👍 **The following functions are supported:**